 - It is not misleading or contrary to the public order or such a nature as to deceive the public ( deceptive similarity)

-License and registered use of trademark
+License and registered uses

-A trademark can be licensed to the other person, which does not actually constitute a transfer, but these provision allow a person other than the owner to use it.
+It can be licensed to the other person, which does not actually constitute a transfer, but these provisions allow a person other than the owner to use it.

 Infringement of Trademark

-A registered trademark is infringed if a mark is used which is identical with, or deceptively similar to the trademark in relation to goods or services in respect of which the trademark is registered.
+A registered trademark is infringed if a mark is used which is identical with, or deceptively similar in relation to goods or services in respect of which is registered.

 To constitute an infringement, it is not enough to show a mere possibility of deception, there must be a reasonable possibility of purchasers being deceived.

-The use of mark is so similar as to lead or be likely to lead the purchasers to buy the goods marked therewith under the impression that they are the goods marked therewith under the impression that they are the goods of the original manufacturer whose mark they bear, is an infringement of that mark.
+The use of the mark is so similar as to lead or be likely to lead the purchasers to buy the goods marked therewith under the impression that they are the goods marked therewith under the impression that they are the goods of the original manufacturer whose mark they bear, is an infringement of that mark.

-Civil remedy of Trademark Infringement
+Civil remedy of Infringement

-Section 96 states that no suit for the infringement of a trademark or any right relating to a registered trademark or an action for passing off in a trade mark shall be instituted in any court inferior to a District Court having jurisdiction to try the suit.
+Section 96 states that no suit for the infringement of a trademark or any right relating to a registered trademark or an action for passing off in a trademark shall be instituted in any court inferior to a District Court having jurisdiction to try the suit.

 Such a suit will be preceded in accordance with the code of civil procedure, 1908.
-The proprietor or his legal heir or assignee or registered user (if the proprietor refuses to file the suit) may initiate proceeding for infringement by filing a plaint to the court of District judge.
+The proprietor or his legal heir or assignee or registered user (if the proprietor refuses to file the suit) may initiate a proceeding for infringement by filing a plaint to the court of District judge.

-Criminal Proceeding of Trademark Infringement
+Criminal Proceeding of Infringement

-Where the trademark of a person is infringed the proprietor may file a complaint petition to the court of metropolitan magistrate or any other first class magistrate.
+Where the trademark of a person is infringed the proprietor may file a complaint petition to the court of metropolitan magistrate or any other first-class magistrate.

-The trademark law categorized following offences-
+The trademark law categorized the following offenses-

-- Applying “false trademark” or “false trade description” [ applying false trademark and false description has been defined in section 71 of this act] shall be punishable with imprisonment for a term which shall not be less than six months but which may extend to two years and with fine which shall not be less that fifty thousand taka but which may extend to two lakh taka or both and if offense is committed second time or in any subsequent time by the same person, he shall be punishable with imprisonment for a term which shall not be less than one year but which may extend to three years and with fine which shall not be less than one lack taka but which may extend to three lakh taka both under section 73.
+- Applying “false trademark” or “false trade description” [ applying for false trademark and false description has been defined in section 71 of this act] shall be punishable with imprisonment for a term which shall not be less than six months but which may extend to two years and with fine which shall not be less than fifty thousand takas but which may extend to two lakh taka or both and if the offense is committed the second time or in any subsequent time by the same person, he shall be punishable with imprisonment for a term which shall not be less than one year but which may extend to three years and with fine which shall not be less than one lack taka but which may extend to three lakh taka both under section 73.